 You used to be able to make an RSS feed for any Facebook Page by finding its unique numerical ID and adding it to the end of a Facebook feed URL.
 Unfortunately, Facebook no longer lets you do this, and the tools and websites that could find the Page's ID stopped working.

-But with Zapier you can still make an RSS feed for any Page you've created or where you're listed as an admin.
-This can make it easy to follow what's happening on your Timeline right along with your other social and blog feeds in your favorite RSS reader.
+Through the automated workflows we call Zaps, you can easily follow what's happening on your Timeline from your favorite RSS reader.
 In this tutorial, we'll walk you through how to create an RSS feed for your Facebook Page.

 Want to follow more of your social media accounts?
 Here's how to create custom RSS feeds for Twitter.

-Log in to Zapier, click the Create a Zap button, and select Facebook Pages as the trigger app.
-To follow when someone posts on your Page, select New Post to Your Timeline.
+Log in to Zapier, click the Create Zap button, and select Facebook Pages as the trigger app and New Post to Your Timeline as the trigger event.
+This is this event that starts your Zap.

 Connect your Facebook account, then select which of your Pages you want to use with Zapier.
 You'll then need to give Zapier permission to manage your Page to finish linking your account.